MatheusABomfim/MBL2_ML_HTLV/README.md

 named as = cat_data_1

 Creation of a new data table, transforming the binary variables referring to urinary dysfunctions into categorical numerical variables, exclusion of uninformative columns and categorization of pain subtypes.
-Including the conversion of "Hipereflexia" and "Hiperflexia em MMII", como somente "Hipereflexia.
+Including the conversion of "Hipereflexia" and "Hiperflexia em MMII" in "Hipereflexia.

 Dictionary: